Kaholo/Kaholo-plugin-github/README.md

 4. Page Index (String) **Optional** - The index of the page of results to return.
 Default value is 0.

 ## Method: List Branches
 List branches of the specified repository.
+You can see more about listing branches [here](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-branches-in-your-repository/viewing-branches-in-your-repository).

 ### Parameters
 1. Authentication Token (Vault) **Optional** - The OAuth token of the user to authenticate with.